EstebanVictorio/SlimFastTemplate/README.md

 All credits on Slim Framework goes to the authors on [Slim Framework](https://www.slimframework.com/), whic was Created and is currently maintained by Josh Lockhart, Andrew Smith, Rob Allen, and the Slim Framework Team.
 Further info on their site.

+## Template Main Structure
+    .
+    ├── Boot                  # Anything related to kickstart an app ├── Config                # Configuration Settings
+    ├── Definition            # "Enum" like Definitions, to avoid hardcoded paths and the like ├── Exceptions            # Exceptions/Errors related to an app, as well as the ExceptionHandler ├── MVC                   # MVC Pattern Utilities
+    └── Routing               # Anything related to an app routes, such as Views or Processing Requests

 # License